pagkly/Zed/Investopedia3/What Is a Drawdown.md

 Drawdowns measure peak to trough.
 The peak price for the stock was $110, and the trough was $80.
 The Drawdown is $30 / $110 = 27.3%.

-This shows that [a drawdown isn't necessarily the same as a loss](https://www.investopedia.com/ask/answers/040215/what-difference-between-drawdown-and-disbursement.asp).
-The stock's drawdown was 27.3%, yet the trader would be showing an [unrealized loss](https://www.investopedia.com/terms/u/unrealizedloss.asp) of 20% when the stock was at $80.
+This shows that [[a drawdown isn't necessarily the same as a loss]](https://www.investopedia.com/ask/answers/040215/what-difference-between-drawdown-and-disbursement.asp).
+The stock's drawdown was 27.3%, yet the trader would be showing an [[unrealized loss]](https://www.investopedia.com/terms/u/unrealizedloss.asp) of 20% when the stock was at $80.
 This is because most traders view losses in terms of their purchase price ($100 in this case), and not the peak price the investment reached after entry.

 Continuing with the example, the price then rallies to $120 (peak) and then falls back to $105 before rallying to $125.